Microbiome-Revolution/Data-standard/README.md

-# The Microbiome Green Revolution's documentation for working with data and metadata
+# The Microbiome Green Revolution's data storage and documentation repository

+### The purpose of this repository is to store data that is created using the protocols detailed in the projects [Sample Protocol repository](https://github.com/Microbiome-Revolution/SampleProtocols).
+This repository should *not* be used for storing data that is irrelevant to the study aims, accessory to main files that are essential to the project and its analyses, or inaccessible data.

+### Before contributing to this repository, please familiarise yourself with the data and metadata principles below for how to structure your files appropriately, including all necessary information outlined in the protocols.

-## Table of Contents
+# Table of Contents
 * [Data Principles](#data-principles)
 * [Metadata Principles](#metadata-principles)
 * [Working within this repository](#working-within-this-repository)